Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Understanding the Learning Performance

 \subsection{Preliminary}

-According to statistical learning theory \cite{anthony1999neural}, the generalization error (i.e., the learning performance) is composed of approximation and estimation errors.
-Then, the performance of a precoding policy learned by a DNN can be expressed as
+The learning performance of a DNN, which is referred to as excess risk in \cite{shalev2014understanding}, is composed of approximation and estimation errors.
+For the precoding problem at hand, the learning performance of the DNN can be expressed as